Generic name: tenofovir alafenamide (ten OF oh vir)

 What is Vemlidy?

-Vemlidy is a prescription medicine used to treat chronic (long-lasting) hepatitis B virus (HBV) in adults with stable (compensated) liver disease.
+Vemlidy is used to treat patients with chronic hepatitis B infection in adults with compensated liver disease.

-It is not known if this medicine is safe and effective in children under 18 years of age.
+It is not known if Vemlidy is safe and effective in children under 18 years of age.

 How should I take Vemlidy?

 Before you start treatment with Vemlidy, your doctor may perform tests to make sure you do not have HIV.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.